 Getting to Puerto Ayora

-I spent three nights in Santa Cruz at Hotel Brisas del Pacifico.
-In total it cost $80 for a private room with a private bathroom.
-This hotel is about a 10-minute walk into the city center, however, it was clean and safe.
-The hotel is located directly next to a market, which was a great place to pick up fresh fruit for the day on my walk into town.
+Hotel Brisas del Pacifico: I spent three nights in Santa Cruz at Hotel Brisas del Pacifico.
+In total, it cost $80 for a private room with a private bathroom.
+While the hotel is about a 10-minute walk into the center of town, I found it safe and clean.
+The hotel is located directly next to a market so it was a bit noisy in the mornings, but it was a great place to pick up fresh fruit for the day on my walk into town.

-A few days later when I returned to Santa Cruz for one night, I stayed at Hostel Gardner two blocks away from the pier.
+Hostal Gardner: A few days later when I returned to Santa Cruz for one night, I stayed at Hostal Gardner two blocks away from the pier.
 I had a 4-bed dorm with a bathroom and breakfast for $20/night.

 Cost of 4 Nights Accommodation on Santa Cruz: $100